Hans Peter Mareus Neilsen Gammel: Career

 Gammel rented a little place in Austin and he set up a stand.
 He sold writing paper, bits of jewelry, lemonade, and books.
 In 1881, the old Texas State Capitol burned to the ground.
 In order to earn a little extra money to help support his growing family, Gammel took the contract to haul away the debris.
-Gammel gathered papers and charred documents from the debris scattered on the Capitol grounds.
-He loaded them in a wagon and took them to his home.
-He and his wife gradually dried the pages on a clotheslines and stored them with their belongings.

 Gammel sorted and edited the crinkled papers, then published them beginning in 1898 as the first ten volumes of Gammel’s Laws of Texas, 1822-1897.
-This work won acclaim and was supplemented by additional volumes after each legislature to bring the set up to date until 1937.
+Additional volumes were published with each legislature until 1937.

 Personal life

 Gammel married Anna Marie Andersen in Denmark when he was 16.
 After Anna's death from typhoid in late 1888, Hans married Swedish-born Josephine Matilda Ledel, who bore him eight children.